Township Businesses in South Africa

 Related: Township Business Funding Opportunities – TREP

-Support networks
+Support Networks

 The role of business incubators, hubs and support networks in building successful township enterprises cannot be overstated.
-Incubators and hubs are where entrepreneurs go for support and to access resources they need, which typically include training, mentorship, work spaces and business development, as well as help sourcing funding from VCs, angel investors and the government.
+Incubators and hubs are where entrepreneurs go for support and to access resources they need, which typically include training, mentorship, workspaces and business development, as well as help sourcing funding from VCs, angel investors and the government.

 There are also opportunities for entrepreneurs to join support networks like the Township Entrepreneurs Alliance (TEA) which has impacted entrepreneurs in townships in Gauteng as well as parts of Durban.
 These offer business owners the opportunity to meet like-minded entrepreneurs or meet potential customers or investors.

-Skills development
+Skills Development

-While many entrepreneurs have industry-specific skills required to launch their business, many will throughout their journey have to develop entrepreneurial skills such as sales and marketing, financial management, customer service, and project management, in order to build a successful business.
+While many entrepreneurs have industry-specific skills required to launch their business, many will throughout their journey have to develop entrepreneurial skills such as sales and marketing, financial management, customer service, and project management, to build a successful business.

 Entrepreneurs should also not forget to develop their ‘soft skills’ which are equally important in building a business.
-In the article ‘4 ‘New School’ Entrepreneurial Skills’ Viresh Harduth, Vice President: New Customer Acquisition (Small & Medium Businesses) for Sage Africa & Middle East shares the following list of skills that are critical for small business owners.
+In the article ‘4 ‘New School’ Entrepreneurial Skills’ Viresh Harduth, Vice President: New Customer Acquisition (Small & Medium Businesses) for Sage Africa & Middle East, shares the following list of skills that are critical for small business owners.

 • Negotiation